Legends of the inhabitants of the Sukhum/i monkey nursery

 Creation of a new race: human-monkey hybrid

-Another popular theory is crossbreeding humans with apes in order to breed a universal Soviet soldier/worker.
+Another popular legend is that of crossbreeding humans with apes in order to breed a universal Soviet soldier/worker.

 From the perspective of the Soviet leaders, this kind of humanoid was supposed to possess two important qualities: to be very strong and enduring but at the same time mentally underdeveloped.

-Vladimir Barkaia, an Abkhazian scientist, who started working at the institute in 1961, told the British newspaper Guardian in the spring of 2008 about these experiments in breeding a new race.
+Vladimir Barkaia, an Abkhaz scientist who started working at the institute in 1961, told the British newspaper Guardian in the spring of 2008 about these experiments in breeding a new race.

 When asked if the experiments could be carried out the other way round so that ape sperm would be introduced to women, Barkaia categorically denied it.